Extract from writings

 I do a lot of drawing in sketchbooks which are a bit like diaries...

-seeing an image in a magazine or a newspaper article that strikes a
+or seeing an image in a magazine or a newspaper article that strikes

-them all but had never really looked at them since, so they got recycled
+had kept them all but had never really looked at them since, so they

-whilst I was reading them again.
+got recycled whilst I was reading them again.
 It was very interesting.
-A diary holds

 How much does it expose me?